 SUGAR GROVE, Ill. – After a picture perfect day on Monday, Mother Nature decided to wreak havoc on the final day of stroke play with sustained winds of over 20 mph and guest over 30 mph.
-The result was scores trending up across the board and that was the case for Lipscomb junior Dawson Armstrong, who ended the 2017 NCAA Division I Men’s Championship with a -1, 287 (71-68-72-74) at Rich Harvest Farms in Sugar Grove, Illinois.
+The result was scores trending up across the board and that was the case for Lipscomb junior Dawson Armstrong, who ended the 2017 NCAA Division I Men’s Championship with a -1, 287 (71-68-72-74) in a tie for 16th at Rich Harvest Farms in Sugar Grove, Illinois.

 “Today was a lot of fun,” said Armstrong.
 “From the beginning of the round all the way to the end, it was a battle just to scrap back to even par.
 I didn’t really get the breaks I wish I would have, but overall I’ll take this week as a positive moving on for the summer and next year.”